jwallace145/jwallace145/README.md

 ## Projects

-- [Walter](https://walterai.dev): The AI financial wellness platform designed to help you grow your networth without the hassle through intelligent expense tracking and categorization, real-time investment monitoring, personalized retirement forecasting, and much more. 💵
+- [Walter](https://walterai.dev): The AI financial wellness platform designed to help you grow your networth without the hassle through intelligent expense tracking and categorization, real-time investment monitoring, personalized retirement forecasting, and much more 🚀

 ## Interests